Power structures on the Grothendieck--Witt ring and the motivic Euler characteristic: Determining a possible power structure on

 \subsection{Determining the power structure}

-In this subsection, we use some results about motivic Euler characteristics of symmetric products of certain varieties in order to determine what the unique power structure specified by Corollary $\ref{uniquepstruc}$ must be if it exists.
-In order to give an explicit computation of the potential power structure on $\widehat{\mathrm{W}}(k)$, it is enough to only consider quadratic étale algebras.
-Fix $\mathrm{char}(k) \neq 2$.
+In this subsection we use results about motivic Euler characteristics of symmetric products of quadratic étale algebras to determine what the unique power structure specified by Corollary $\ref{uniquepstruc}$ must be if it exists.
+This allows us to give an explicit computation of the potential power structure on $\widehat{\mathrm{W}}(k)$.

-\begin{defn} Let $a \in k^{\times}$.
-Let $k[\sqrt{a}] := k[x]/(x^2-a)$, and define $P_a := \Spec(k[\sqrt{a}])$.
-We can easily compute $\chi^{dR}(P_a) = 2\langle 1 \rangle$ for $a \in (k^\times)^2$, and $\langle 2 \rangle + \langle 2a \rangle$ otherwise. \end{defn} \begin{lemma} We can compute the symmetric powers of $P_a$ to be
+\begin{defn} Let $\alpha \in k^{\times}$.
+Let $k[\sqrt{\alpha}] := k[x]/(x^2-\alpha)$, and define $P_\alpha := \Spec(k[\sqrt{\alpha}])$.
+We can easily compute $\chi^{mot}(P_\alpha) = 2\langle 1 \rangle$ for $\alpha \in (k^\times)^2$, and $\langle 2 \rangle + \langle 2\alpha \rangle$ otherwise. \end{defn} \begin{lemma} We can compute the symmetric powers of $P_\alpha$ to be

 \end{lemma} \begin{proof} Assume that $k(\sqrt a)$ is a degree two field extension of $k$, otherwise the claim is trivial.